0bvim/click_n_repeat/README.md

 - `DEFAULT_REPETITIONS`: Default number of repetition cycles
 - `DEFAULT_CLICK_POSITIONS`: Default number of click positions to record

+Advanced users can modify the script to add features like:
+- Custom key combinations for stopping the automation
+- Variable delays between different click positions
+- Saving and loading click patterns from files
+- Adding keyboard input automation alongside mouse clicks

 ## Limitations

 - The program is designed for basic repetitive clicking tasks
 - For complex automation scenarios, consider more advanced solutions
 - Performance may vary depending on your system specifications
+- The automation works best on stable UIs that don't change position between executions
+- Some applications or games may have anti-bot measures that detect automated clicking

 ## License

 This project is open source and available under the MIT License.

+## Troubleshooting

+**Q: The clicks aren't happening at the right positions**
+- Make sure your screen resolution hasn't changed since recording positions
+- Ensure the target window is in the same position as during recording
+- Try using a longer delay to ensure the application has time to respond

+**Q: The program crashes when I enter repetitions**
+- Make sure you're entering a valid number or 'inf'
+- Check that you have the required Python packages installed

+**Q: How can I stop an infinite loop?**
+- Move your mouse to the top-left corner of the screen (0,0) coordinates
+- Alternatively, press Ctrl+C in the terminal window running the script